mauiestraduuuh/barangay-niugan/README.md

     [] you reviewed your code
     [] you ran it locally and there are no issues
     [] all dependent modules are up to date

+IMPORTANT NOTE: don't change anything in prisma folder. if you need new table in db, inform DB LEAD.